 - You can view and edit the list of team members associated with a specific event by going to Events > Event > Events, opening the appropriate event, and looking at the Event Team Members section of the Additional information tab.
 The list on the Events page works the same as the list on the Event Team Members page, except that it only shows and adds team members who are assigned to the current event.

 Each team member record can be associated with a contact or user record.

-- Users are people who work for your organization and have a Dynamics 365 license.
+- Users are people who work for your organisation and have a Dynamics 365 licence.

-- Contacts come from your contact database, which will include customers, potential customers, vendors, partners, and other external people (or internal people who don't use Dynamics 365).
+- Contacts come from your contact database, which will include customers, potential customers, suppliers, partners, and other external people (or internal people who don't use Dynamics 365).

 When you create a new team member record, you'll be able to choose whether to associate it either with a user or a contact.
 If you choose to associate the record with a contact, the team-member record will display relevant information from that contact record.
 User records don't include any contact information, so if you associate the record with a user, the association will be shown but no additional information will be loaded.
-The team-member record also provides information about that member's role and which events he or she has worked on.
+The team-member record also provides information about the member's role and which events the team member has worked on.
 You can create team members from either the Event Team Members list page or directly from a specific Event record.

 Manage event sessions and speakers